quickfeed/quickfeed/doc/testing.md

 ## Maintaining the server

-To stop the server it is sufficient to run `killall aguis` command.
+To stop the server it is sufficient to run `killall quickfeed` command.

 To update the server, run `git fetch`, then `git status` to make sure there are no local changes and the branch can be fast-forwarded.
 If not, resolve local changes, preferably as new commits or pull requests to the main database.
 Then run `git pull`, and recompile the server (`make install`) and the client (`make ui`).

 To start the server, there is a script with needed environmental variables and startup command with all necessary options provided.
-Run `source startag.sh` from the `aguis` folder to start the server.
+Run `source startag.sh` from the `quickfeed` folder to start the server.

  ## Accessing the server